Right does not equal left. Snails may not be reflected, as their

-There is another very well documented phenomenon among the Roman snail (Helix pomatia).
-Among thousands of specifically dextral shells there may be one or the other rare sinistral specimen.
+There is another very well-documented phenomenon in the Roman snail (Helix pomatia) species.
+Among thousands of dextral shells characteristic for the species, there may be one or the other rare sinistral specimen.
 Those then are colloquially referred to as snail kings.

 Snail Kings - Sinistral Helix Shells.

 Of course sinistral specimens of dextral snail species not only may be found among Helix.
 From the Renaissance era shells like that have found their way into naturalists' collections as "conchylia sinistralia" and so can be found in natural history museums, which often enough evolved from those collections.
 Also among modern conchologists, sinistral shells are a very special addition to a shell collection, sometimes even a basis for specialisation.